phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Validator_Uniqueness.rst

 *extends* :doc:`Phalcon\\Mvc\\Model\\Validator <Phalcon_Mvc_Model_Validator>`

-Phalcon\\Mvc\\Model\\Validator\\Uniqueness   Validates that a field or a combination of a set of fields are not  present more than once in the existing records of the related table
+Validates that a field or a combination of a set of fields are not present more than once in the existing records of the related table

 .. code-block:: php

     <?php

     use Phalcon\Mvc\Model\Validator\Uniqueness as UniquenessValidator;

     class Subscriptors extends Phalcon\Mvc\Model